-SE hub
+SE operating hub

-AI for Solutions Engineers
+AI workflows for Solutions Engineers

 Technical validation.
 POC.